-Shirley didn’t want to be a writer.
-Not initially.
-Initially, she wanted to be an “artist”, but her parents were a bit worried about that.
+Shirley Hendrickson didn’t want to be a writer.
+Initially, she wanted to be an “artist,” but her parents were a bit worried about that.
 Something about money, and security, or something.
-After exploring some questionable “career paths”, she found her way to writing, in occasionally award-winning ways, for brands like JanSport, Microsoft, PepsiCo, Lane Bryant, Bill Gates, Starbucks, and Frito-Lay, as well as distinguished publications like The Stranger.
-Currently, she’s bringing some advertising chops to Seattle’s own Hornall Anderson, a global leader of branding and design for over 30 years.
-This is her first time teaching a class at SVC.
-Be nice.
+After exploring some questionable “career paths”, she found her way to writing in occasionally award-winning ways, for brands such as Alaska Airlines, the Golden State Warriors, Progresso, JanSport, PepsiCo, Lane Bryant and Starbucks, as well as distinguished publications like The Stranger.
+Most recently, her work for the Seattle Public Library garnered a National Gold ADDY.
+She was a student at the School of Visual Concepts in the old days, and teaches copywriting here in the new days.

 Scott Hill is the proprietor of Evolution Press, a fine commercial printing company specializing in letterpress.
 He’s a second generation printer, having grown up around the presses at his family’s printing business in New Zealand.
 He completed a four-year apprenticeship and then worked at printing companies in Sydney, Australia, California, and Washington State.
 Scott founded Evolution in 2000 with the mission that craft printing should always prevail, and customer service should be as superb as the printing itself.

 Michael is the VP of experience design at SMITH, a leading digital experience agency focused on building experience platforms founded on commerce, content, campaigns and connections.
 Michael leads SMITH’s user-centered design practice, driving excellence in user research, experience design, and the humane treatment of users everywhere.